Biomedical Resources Browse by Title: P

 Partek Flow software is used for the analysis of next generation sequencing data including RNA, small RNA, and DNA sequencing.
 It provides a graphical user interface that allows to build your own custom analysis pipelines for alignment, quantification, quality control, statistics, and visualization.

 To request an account please complete this registration form.
+Especially useful for those in the bioinformatics.

 The Patient Volume Databases offer access to nationwide patient samples to track activity in various treatment settings.
 Statistics available may include discharge rates, demographic information, concomitant diagnoses and/or procedures, and drug information.
 The databases cover a large number of ICD-9 codes, and are also searchable by keyword.